masterofobzene/UserScriptRepo/INFOS/ImageFap User Gallery Hider.md

 if they uploaded more stuff on the site before you will not see them again and all in one click!

 UPDATE: It will also hide galleries with less than 4 pictures in them automatically.

+UPDATE 2: Now a mini draggable panel will show 3 options to hide users by reported gender.
+It came to my attention that a lot of "female" and "trans" users upload really weird stuff there.
+Be careful though that these options may hide "normal" content too.

 ### USAGE:
 ---------------